GoogleChromeLabs/chromeos_smart_card_connector/README.rst

 2. The Connector App is **bundled with a whitelist of known middleware App identifiers** (and a mapping to their display names).
-For all middleware Apps not from this whitelist, **no user prompt is shown** - they are just **blocked** silently.
+For all middleware Apps not from this list, the user prompt will contain a big scary warning message.

-    (In order to simplify the development of third-party middleware Apps, the Connector App, when built manually in Debug mode, actually allows unknown middleware Apps to connect. **But please never deploy the Debug versions of the Apps to real users**: the debug log messages may leak privacy-sensitive data.)
+    (Note: This behavior was introduced in the Smart Card Connector app version 1.2.7.0.
+Before this version, all requests from unknown apps were silently ignored.)

 3. For the **enterprise** cases, it's possible to configure the Connector App through an **admin policy** (see